CaioMizerkowski/CaioMizerkowski.github.io/campanhas/LMoP/taroka.md

 `A hidden source of information; a fortunate turn of events; a secret potential for good`

 Um aliado misterioso se revela e oferece ajuda.
-Ele recebe a força de vontade necessária para ajudar vocês.
-Ele é alguém que necessitava de um empurrão para ajudar.
+Ele é compelido a ajudar você.

 ### Seer